 What Kind of Beard Trimmer to Get

-In our larger review of beard trimmers and clippers, we chose Wahl Li-ion Plus as the best one.
+In our larger post of beard trimmers and clippers, we chose Wahl Li-ion Plus as the best one.

 It’s got nice little sleek design, sharp and even blade structure, powerful motor, and the thing comes with three additional head attachments for precision detailing and nose/ear hair trimming.

 Due to its small size and dual voltage (110v/220v), this trimmer is also perfect for traveling.

 What Kind of Mustache & Beard Scissors to Get